-- The broader network is made up of a large numbers of individuals, professionals & stakeholders who are involved in or who have a interest in finding out about services and information regarding the family law system and affiliated services.
+- The broader network is made up of a large number of individuals, professionals & stakeholders who have subscribed to our newsletters, and who are involved in or who have an interest in finding out about services and information regarding the family law system and affiliated services.

 Current Steering Committee Members

-- Graham Russell (Chair): Manager Family Law Policy & Programs, Legal Services Commission;
+Manager Family Law Policy & Programs, Legal Services Commission SA

-- Ric Trevaskis: Regional Coordinator Child Dispute Services (SA/NT), Family Law Courts;
+Regional Coordinator Child Dispute Services (SA/NT), Family Law Courts

-- Maxine Patrick: Family Dispute Resolution Practitioner, Family Relationships Centre Port Augusta, Centacare Catholic Country SA;
+Family Dispute Resolution Practitioner, Family Relationship Centre Port Augusta

-- Ashley Kent, representative of the Family Law Committee, Law Society of South Australia;
+(Representing the Family Law Committee, Law Society of South Australia)

-- Helen McMullen: Service Manager Family Relationships Centre Noarlunga, Uniting Communities;
+Service Manager Family Relationships Centre Noarlunga, Uniting Communities

 Current SAFLPN Members